Azure-Samples/digital-twins-samples-csharp/occupancy-quickstart/src/api/README.md

 See the Swagger documentation that is part of your Azure Digital Twins instance for a complete description of API capabilities:

-For reference, a Swagger sneak preview is provided to demonstrate the API feature set.
+A Swagger sneak preview is provided to demonstrate the API feature set.
 It's hosted at [docs.westcentralus.azuresmartspaces.net/management/swagger](https://docs.westcentralus.azuresmartspaces.net/management/swagger).

 You can access your own, generated, Management API Swagger documentation at: